ianizaguirre/genius-plaza-exam/README.md

 #### Getting Started

-Fork or download this repo and ...
+Fork or download this repo and...

-Install packages:
+1. Install packages:

 ```bash
 yarn install
 ```

-Then run the local server:
+2. Then run the local server:

 ```bash
 yarn start